CellCycleGAN: Spatiotemporal Microscopy Image Synthesis of Cell Populations using Statistical Shape Models and Conditional GANs: CellCycleGAN

 \subsection{Putting it all Together}

 Finally, we want to generate images of a whole cell population rather than single-cell videos.
-Thus, we create simulations with a desired number of initial objects over a predefined number of frames.
-As the first step, we sample sequences of stages for each of the objects from the graphical model and use these stages to generate artificial masks using the statistical shape models.
+Thus, we create simulations with a desired number of objects initialized at uniformly distributed random start positions.
+As the first step, we sample sequences of stages for each of the objects from the graphical model and use these stages to generate artificial masks using the statistical shape models for a predefined number of frames.
 As soon as a metaphase to anaphase transition is sampled, we introduce a split event and initialize two daughter cells.
 To ensure smooth stage transitions, the shape models of both daughter cells are initialized with the same shape model of the late anaphase stage after the segregation of mother cell chromatin.
 From there on, subsequent cell cycle stages of each daughter are sampled independently and thus develop differently.
 For each stage, we estimated the average intensity and an average standard deviation from real microscopy images.
 The intensity conditioning is determined by this stage-dependent mean intensity and a randomly drawn offset that is similarly applied to the entire lineage.
 Thus, a lineage that is more dim in the beginning of the time series will remain dim even after division events.
-The shape, stage and intensity conditions of each cell are then used to generate artificial microscopy images using the GAN.
+The shape, stage and intensity properties of each cell are then used to generate artificial microscopy images using the GAN.